George

 holiday for Washington's birthday effective

-starting in 1971.
 That year, President Nixon

-proclaimed the holiday as Presidents' Day,
+proclaimed the holiday Presidents' Day,

 to commemorate all past presidents, not just